nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

     name  = "containerInsights.enabled"
     value = "true" # Set it to true to install container insights agent to gain cost visibility in your EKS cluster }

   set {
+    name  = "containerInsights.imageTag"
+    value = "2.0.1" # Ensure to update this to the latest/desired version from [here](https://gallery.ecr.aws/nops/container-insights-agent)
+  }

+  set {
     name  = "containerInsights.env_variables.APP_NOPS_K8S_AGENT_CLUSTER_ARN"
     value = "<your_eks_cluster_arn>" # Get it from the nOps kubernetes agent onboarding process